kahodesu/LBG_main/README.md

 This is for a 2 person game I am working on.
 It goes with LBG_phone1 and LBG_phone2.
 You need all 3 code to run it.
+I am using Processing for all 3 codes.

 Android Phones:
 ================